safespring/web/content/blogg/2022-03-terraform-module.md

 research by [Mark Burgess during the early nineties and later][mbcfengine].

 ### Terraform providers
-The superpower of Terraform comes from all of it's providers.
+The superpower of Terraform comes from all of its providers.
 The Terraform providers are binary extensions of Terraform that, as the name indicates, «provide» resources of different kinds using the APIs of the cloud provider reflected by the extension's name.

-These extensions do all the heavy lifting towards the cloud provider APIs and ensure that the actual state (the cloud resources) is converged to what is specified as the desired state.
+These extensions do all the heavy lifting for the cloud provider APIs and ensure that the actual state (the cloud resources) is converged to what is specified as the desired state.